ibm-cloud-docs/EventStreams/eventstreams158.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 22: Mirroring latency" caption-side="top"}

-This is useful to determine how far behind the target cluster is.
+This is useful to determine how far behind a topic on the target cluster is.

 ---